Mauricio Domogan

-Mauricio "Morris" Gamsao Domogan (born October 10, 1946) is a Filipino lawyer and politician and is the longest serving mayor of the city of Baguio.
-A member of the Lakas Kampi CMD party, Domogan served three terms as mayor of Baguio, initially as acting mayor from July to October 1992, and officially as the new mayor in October 1992 after succeeding the mayoralty post from Ramon Labo after he was disqualified due to his citizenship status, until 2001, and again from 2010 to 2019.
+Mauricio "Morris" Gamsao Domogan (born October 10, 1946) is a Filipino lawyer and politician who has been the representative for Baguio's at-large district since 2025, previously holding the seat from 2001 to 2010.
+The longest-serving mayor of Baguio, he served as the chief executive of the city from 1992 to 2001 and from 2010 to 2019.

-He has also been elected to three terms as a Member of the House of Representatives of the Philippines, representing the Lone District of Baguio.
-He first won election to Congress in 2001, and was re-elected in 2004 and 2007.
-In 2019, barred by the constitution to a fourth term, he ran once more for the city's lone congressional seat, against the incumbent Congressman, Marquez Go, to whom Domogan suffered the first loss in his political career.
+An Igorot of the Bago ethnic group, Domogan pursued legal studies at the University of the Cordilleras and practiced law from 1974 to 1992.
+He entered politics in 1988, when he was elected to the Baguio City Council.
+He was elected vice mayor in 1992 and acceded to the mayoralty later that year after the disqualification of Mayor Jun Labo from office.
+His early tenure was marked by the city's continued response to the July 16, 1990, earthquake.

 Early life and career

-Domogan was born on October 10, 1946, and traces his roots to the remote sitio of Bab-asig, Patiacan, Quirino (formerly Angaki), Ilocos Sur and within the boundaries of Besao, Mountain Province and Tubo, Abra.
+Domogan was born on October 10, 1946, and traces his roots to the remote sitio of Bab-asig, Patiacan, Quirino (formerly Angaki), Ilocos Sur, and within the boundaries of Besao, Mountain Province, and Tubo, Abra.
+He is an Igorot of the Bago tribe.

 He finished his elementary education at the Patiacan Elementary School in 1961 and finished his secondary education at the Lepanto High School.
 He obtained his BA degree from the University of Baguio in 1969 and finished his Bachelor of Laws at the University of the Cordilleras in 1973.

-Before his political career, he was a private practitioner from 1974 to 1992, focusing on labor issues and was counsel to several unions including Hyatt Terraces Employees Union and Baguio Country Club Employees Union to name a few.
+Before his political career, he was a private practitioner from 1974 to 1992, focusing on labor issues and was counsel to several unions, including the Hyatt Terraces Employees Union and Baguio Country Club Employees Union.

-Political career
+Early political career

-Councilor, Vice Mayor and Acting Mayor

 Domogan began his political career as a councilor of Baguio from 1988 to 1992.
 He was later elected as Vice Mayor of Baguio in May 1992 but assumed the position of acting mayor of the city 15 minutes after taking his oath as vice mayor.
 He served as acting mayor from July 1, 1992 to October 24, 1992, and he assumed the office of the city mayor by virtue of the disqualification of then-elected mayor Jun Labo, who was disqualified by the Supreme Court due to his Australian citizenship.

-Mayor (1992–2001)
+Mayor of Baguio (1992–2001; 2010–2019)

-Domogan’s first term was marked by the task of rehabilitating the city after the July 16, 1990 earthquake in cooperation with then Congressman Bernardo Vergara, the other city officials, city residents, and national leadership.
+Domogan’s first term was marked by the task of rehabilitating the city after the July 16, 1990, earthquake in cooperation with then Congressman Bernardo Vergara, the other city officials, city residents, and national leadership.
 Massive reconstructions of the city roads, buildings and other infrastructures continued during his second and third terms.